zyra/ngx-facebook/README.md

 ## api
-This method lets you make calls to the Graph API
+This method lets you make calls to the Graph API.
+Please note that before using the `api` method, the user must be logged in.

 **Parameters**